spsforks/ziglang-zig-wiki/Building-Zig-on-Windows-with-Visual-Studio.md

 ```dos
 cmake .. -DCMAKE_PREFIX_PATH=<llvm_install_path>/lib/cmake
 ```
-Or course you can also use cmake-gui by running `cmake-gui ..` inside the build directory.
-After you run configure you should get an error indicating that the "LLVM" package could not be found, fix this by clicking "Add Entry" and add the variable `CMAKE_PREFIX_PATH` and give it a value equivalent to `<LLVM_INSTALL_PATH>/lib/cmake`.
+Or course you can also configure the build by running `cmake-gui ..` inside the build directory.
+After you run "Configure" you should get an error indicating that the "LLVM" package could not be found, fix this by clicking "Add Entry" and add the variable `CMAKE_PREFIX_PATH` and give it a value equivalent to `<LLVM_INSTALL_PATH>/lib/cmake`.